 What can I do to protect myself?

 If you are concerned about PFAS in your drinking water, review EPA’s list of laboratories that provide PFAS testing or contact your DEQ Regional Office Compliance Officer for more information.
 Tell the lab you want to test your drinking water for PFAS.
 We recommend ensuring the lab is certified for either Method 533 or 537.1 and that you contact multiple labs to obtain quotes.
 Single sample analysis may cost between $300 and $500 or more.
-After receiving results, homeowners should check that combined PFOA and PFOS results are below 70 parts per trillion.
+After receiving results, homeowners should check that PFAS detections for PFOA, PFOS, PFBS, and HFPO-DA are below the EPA lifetime health advisory levels.
+Any detection of PFOA or PFOS will exceed EPA’s interim health advisory levels.
 If you have any PFAS detections, DEQ requests that you contact your DEQ regional office to share the results.
 Sharing detection results will help DEQ assess future sampling efforts in the state.

 What if PFAS is found in my drinking water?

-If you learn that your drinking water contains PFOS and PFOA above the combined health advisory level of 70 parts per trillion, whether or not you are on a well or being served by a public water system, DEQ recommends you consider other sources of water for drinking, cooking foods where water is absorbed or consumed (like rice and soup), and preparing baby formula.
-PFOA and PFOS cannot be removed by heating or boiling water.
+If you learn that your drinking water contains PFOS, PFOA, PFBS, or HFPO-DA above the health advisory levels whether or not you are on a well or being served by a public water system, DEQ recommends you consider other sources of water for drinking, cooking foods where water is absorbed or consumed (like rice and soup), and preparing baby formula.
+PFAS cannot be removed by heating or boiling water.

 Other sources of water include bottled water or water treated at your home by a point of use treatment system designed to treat for PFAS that is certified by the National Sanitation Foundation (NSF).
 If you or your family are concerned about your health or have symptoms you think may be caused by PFAS exposure, contact your healthcare provider.